 - The property being compared should be within 1 km of the property you want to buy

-(And spot the odd ones out)
+…Or spot the odd ones out.

 - Step 1.
-From the front page enter the suburb you are looking to buy, the type of property and filter for your target price range.
+From the front page, enter the suburb you are looking to buy, the type of property and filter for your target price range.

 - Step 2.
-Sort from Newest to Oldest: This will help you find sales that have happened in the past 6 months which the banks will consider similar.
+Sort from Newest to Oldest: This will help you find sales that have happened in the past 6 months, which the banks will consider similar.

 - Step 3.
 Make a list of properties, the address, sale date and bedrooms.

-- ✅ Quality – The quality of both properties should be the same if you want to make a fair comparison
+- Quality.
+The quality of both properties should be the same if you want to make a fair comparison.

-- ✅ Land Size – Find out if the land size of a sold property is similar to that of the one you wish to buy
+- Land Size.
+Find out if the land size of a sold property is similar to that of the one you wish to buy

-- ✅ Location – If the location of the property is at the same distance from amenities like shopping malls or the transportation facilities, and if the streets look the same.
+- Location.If the property’s location is the same distance from amenities like shopping malls or transportation facilities, and if the streets look the same.

-Based on the other sales you could expect to pay between $722,000 and $765,000 for a 3 bedroom home in Ashgrove.
+Based on the other sales, you could expect to pay between $705,000 and $800,000 for a 3-bedroom home in Ashgrove.

 Keeping these factors in consideration will help you compute the right price and ensure that you are making the right offer.

 Here’s the deal, the Real Estate agent’s top priority is to sell the property quickly for the highest price possible.
-In other words, the agent doesn’t get paid by the hour so in their eyes a quick sale is a good sale.
+In other words, the agent doesn’t get paid by the hour, so in their eyes, a quick sale is a good sale.

-To get an understanding of the seller’s motivation ask the following questions:
+To get an understanding of the seller’s motivation, ask the following questions:

-- How Long Has the Property been on the Market?
+- How long has the property been on the market?

-- This is another crucial question you need the answer to if you want to make the right offer.
-If the property is listed for over 6 to 10 weeks, there is a good chance that you can make a lower offer, and it will be accepted.
-Besides, properties that remain in the market for over 6 months, usually are not priced realistically.
+This is another crucial question you need the answer to if you want to make the right offer.
+If the property has been listed for over 6 to 10 weeks, there is a good chance that you can make a lower offer, and it will be accepted.
+Besides, properties that remain in the market for over 6 months are usually not priced realistically.
 Sometimes the sellers place an unrealistic price expectation, and the value placed on it is higher than the market value, but they refuse to accept a low offer, making it overpriced.